 There are a number of things you can do to make sure your temporary job turns into a permanent one.
 Here are a few tips on how to ensure your temp-to-hire job ends in a hire.

-Perform like it's a Permanent Job
+Perform Like It's a Permanent Job

 Mindset is everything in a temporary job.
-If you perform like you know you will only be there for a short while, you may not be working there long.
+If you perform like you know that you will only be there for a short while, you may not be working there long.
 From day one, it's important to treat the job like it's a permanent one, and that means always putting your best foot forward.

 Follow the Dress Code

-You want your employer to know that you take this job seriously, and dress is one way to communicate your dedication.
-Figure out the dress code for employees at your level either by asking before you start the job, observing coworkers, or contacting your HR representative) and be sure never to dress more casually than the standard.
+You want your employer to know that you take this job seriously, and how you dress is one way to communicate your attitude.
+Figure out the dress code for employees at your level either by asking before you start the job, observing coworkers, or contacting your human resources representative.
+Be sure never to dress more casually than the standard.

 Get to Know the Company

 Learn as much as you can about the company to demonstrate your investment in the job.
-Know your company's history, its earning reports, its key clients, and its culture and mission.
+Know your company's history, its earnings reports, its key clients, and its culture and mission.

 Learn as Much as You Can

 Demonstrate to your employer that you are eager to learn, and can learn quickly.
-Even if there is a task or skill that is only peripherally related to your position, you should take the time to learn it.
+Even if there is a task or skill that is only peripherally related to your position, you could take the time to learn it.

 This will show that you are interested in all aspects of the company.
 Of course, you should also never be afraid to ask questions.
-It is more important that you ask a question and learn something correctly than keep silent and get something wrong.
+It is more important to ask a question and learn how to do something correctly than it is to keep getting something wrong.

 If you befriend your coworkers and they learn about your skills and abilities, they may be more likely to help you get that full-time role and remain at the company permanently.
-Even if you are not hired permanently, you will have widened your professional network, and can potentially use your coworkers for referrals.
+Even if you are not hired permanently, you will have widened your professional network, and can potentially use your coworkers for referrals for jobs.

 Be on the lookout for ways to go above and beyond.
-If you finish a task ahead of time, ask if there is something else you can do (or, better yet, come up with a task that you know would be useful, and offer to do it).
+If you finish a task ahead of time, ask if there is something else you can do (or better yet, come up with a task that you know would be useful, and offer to do it).
+Before leaving for the day, ask your boss if they have everything they need for the day.
+These little things will demonstrate your value as an employee.

-It will be hard to wait to find out if you will be offered the permanent position or not.
-However, you do not want to ask your boss whether or not you will be hired right away.
-Be patient; convey your interest in the job and company through your work ethic.
-Towards the end of the temporary period (most likely there will be a formal final interview in which you and your boss discuss your future at the company) convey your interest in the position and remind your boss of the ways in which you have been an asset to the company.
+Toward the end of the temporary period (when there may be a formal final interview in which you and your boss discuss your future at the company), convey your interest in the permanent position, and remind your boss of the ways in which you have been an asset to the employer.